WilliamTjonndal/IT3212/assignment3/Group 25.md

 **How it works**

-A random forest builds many decision trees on bootstrap samples while randomly selecting subsets of features at each split.
+A random forest builds many decision trees on bootstrap samples (samples of randomly selected data that include removing and duplicating data points) while randomly selecting subsets of features at each split.
 The final prediction is the majority vote across trees.

 **Why we chose it**

-It usually delivers higher accuracy than a single tree and handles many attributes well, including our one-hot encoded features and mixed numeric inputs.
-Although ensembles can be computationally heavier, our dataset is small enough that training is efficient, and we also gain useful feature importance signals.
+It usually delivers higher accuracy than a single decision tree and handles many attributes well, including our one-hot encoded features and mixed numeric inputs.
+Although ensembles can be computationally heavier, our dataset is small enough that training won't take too long.
+The ensemble voting and bootstrap samples make the majority vote of all the slightly overfitted decision trees less prone to overfitting and often more accurate.

 <div style="page-break-after: always;"></div>